This Agreement

 We will return your information to you at any time at your request.
 We may also destroy your information upon your request.
 However, to the maximum extent permitted by law, we are entitled to retain a copy of any information you provide to us or which forms part of our work or our working papers, provided that we will continue to keep this information confidential in accordance with this Agreement.

-Either of us may use electronic media to correspond or transmit information and such use will not in itself constitute a breach of any confidentiality obligations.
+Either party may use electronic media to correspond or transmit information and such use will not in itself constitute a breach of any confidentiality obligations.

 Personal Information & Privacy